Author Amy Wilson on the challenges of children's storytelling

-The characters in children’s books are so vivid that they can stay with you long after you’ve finished the book.
-But these characters are sometimes the hardest to write.
+The characters in children's books are so vivid that they can stay with you long after you’ve finished the book.
 Amy Wilson talks about the difficulties she found when writing A Far Away Magic, and how she overcame them.

 The most incredible thing about storytelling is how mysterious it is.
 Every story ever told, and every time it is retold, brings to life a whole different world.
 There is no right way to do it, and no wrong way.
 There is no sense to it, and yet it is how I make sense of the world, and how so many of us do.